+All analytic slave particle mean-field formalisms of the SIAM exhibit a spurious mean-field transition temperature $T_c$ into the Kondo phase that does not exist in reality, since the Kondo effect is a crossover.
+Our approach already demonstrates that the formation of the Kondo resonance is well-described in the ``normal state" where the s-boson is uncondensed.
+This opens the possibilty that we can describe the development of coherence in heavy fermion lattice purely by using the Gaussian fluctuations of the s-field.
+It will also be interesting in future work to examine to what extent the temperature dependent normalization of the $s$-boson (Eq. \eqref{normy}) cures the overestimated strongly mixed valent behavior, and whether its feedback effect will ameliorate the issue of the finite temperature phase transition.

-Several extensions of our approach warrant future investigation.
-These include generalizations of the two pole structure of the $s$-boson to more complex atomic limits involving spin-orbit coupling and multiorbital physics with intra-orbital, inter-orbital, and Hund's interactions.
+Lastly, it is apparent that this method can be generalized to more complex atomic limits involving spin-orbit coupling and multiorbital physics with intra-orbital, inter-orbital, and Hund's interactions.
 Further directions encompass systems with more complicated conduction bath density of states and hybridization functions, as well as applications to the periodic Anderson and Hubbard models.

 \begin{widetext}